QCD-Gravity double copy in Regge asymptotics: from $2\rightarrow n$ amplitudes to radiation in shockwave collisions: Bookends and loose threads

 The CGC classical fields have a one-to-one map to the reggeized fields, and likewise the quark (gluon) shockwave propagators to quark-quark-reggeon (gluon-gluon-reggeon) propagators, in Lipatov's reggeon field theory.
 The former is however more versatile because it can be straightforwardly applied to treat multi-particle production in the hadron-hadron, hadron-nucleus and nucleus-nucleus collisions in the language of shockwave scattering.
 An important feature of the BFKL $\to$ CGC shift at high occupancies is from $s$-channel to $t$-channel fractionation.
 In other words, it represents the change from the fractionation of energy through radiation in a single ``vertical" $t$-channel ladder to fractionation of the overall $t$-channel momentum exchange via multiple $t$-channel exchanges in the ``horizontal" ladder generated in shockwave scatting.

 Multi-particle production from the time-dependent strong fields in shockwave scattering can be computed in the SK formalism by systematic application of Cutkosky's rules for a fixed distribution of sources, followed by averaging over weight functional representing the distribution of sources.
-In analytical dilute-dilute and dilute-dense limits, the multi-particle spectrum is a negative binomial distribution, for which the building block is the $2\to 3$ emission amplitude controlled the Lipatov vertex.
+In analytical dilute-dilute and dilute-dense limits, the multi-particle spectrum is a negative binomial distribution generalizing the $2\to 3$ emission amplitude controlled by the Lipatov vertex.
 The so-called AGK cutting rules of reggeon field theory are straightforwardly recovered in this framework.
 In the dense-dense limit of shockwave scattering (appropriate for describing collisions of dense sources of color charge such as heavy-ions), an analytical treatment is no longer feasible.
 Detailed numerical simulations describe the generation of an overpopulated glasma in these collisions, and its evolution through turbulent and hydrodynamic attractors to a thermal quark-gluon plasma.
 The QGP was discovered at RHIC and confirmed in higher energy collisions at the LHC.
 Quantitative comparisons of theory to experiment implement the shockwave scattering framework outlined here.

 Remarkably, $2\to n$ scattering in gravity has strong mathematical and conceptual correspondence to the QCD case.
-In Sec.~\ref{sec:3}, we showed that an identical dispersive approach to that developed in Sec.~\ref{sec:2} applies in the multi-Regge asymptotics of gravity, which leads to the gravitational analog of the BFKL equation.
-The building blocks similarly are the gravitational Lipatov vertices and reggeized $t$-channel propagators.
+In Sec.~\ref{sec:3}, we showed that an identical dispersive approach to that developed in Sec.~\ref{sec:2} applies in the multi-Regge asymptotics of gravity, which leads to the gravitational analog of the BFKL equation with the principal elements being the gravitational Lipatov vertices and reggeized $t$-channel propagators.
 Most strikingly, the gravitational Lipatov vertex can be expressed as the difference of the bilinear double copy of the QCD Lipatov vertex and that of the photon bremsstrahlung vertex.
 However, unlike QCD, the regime of applicability of gravitational BFKL is limited because the dimensionless gravitational coupling is very small, with $\lambda_{\rm GR} \ln(s/|t|)\ll 1$ even at trans-Planckian energies.